raderth/flowlist/readme.md

 Complete the configuration as prompted.
 In discord you need to use <b>/set</b> and <b>/add</b> to set the channel for applications and add to set who can use <b>/whitelist</b> and <b>/ban</b>

 <h3>Step 5</h3>
-Install the plugin and you should be good to go!
+Install the plugin, open port 8080 on your minecraft server and you should be good to go!

 <h3>Step 6</h3>
 I lied, to actually setup your form go to <your-ip/url>/admin and login.
 You set this password if you ran flowlist!